BackofenLab/B2_01_hidden_markov_models/README.md

 **c)** How many sixes in a row would we need to roll to be at least 90% sure that the die is loaded?

 ### _Exercise 2 - The ocassionally dishonest casino_
-In a casiono they use a fair die most of the time, but occasionally they switch to a loaded die.
-The loaded die has a probability 0.5 to sow number six and probability 0.1 for th numbers one to five.
+In a casino they use a fair die most of the time, but occasionally they switch to a loaded die.
+The loaded die has a probability 0.5 to show number six and probability 0.1 for the numbers one to five.
 Assume that the casiono switches from a fair to a loaded die with probability 0.05 before each roll, and that the probability of switching back is 0.1.
-The probability to tart a game with the fair die is 0.9.
+The probability to start a game with the fair die is 0.9.

 **a)** Which of the following graphical representations depicts the above given explanation?